postam95/msc-thesis-project/README.md

-My development plans include replacing the behavioral tree support library with a proprietary framework, and a comprehensive artificial intelligence framework that incorporates all three techniques that allow rapid and efficient development for those who choose Unity in an interactive, graphical interface. to make their game, and want to quickly and easily create a playground that is bustling with diverse and unpredictable yet lifelike entities.
+My development plans include replacing the behavioral tree support library with a proprietary framework, and a comprehensive artificial intelligence framework that incorporates all three techniques that allow rapid and efficient development for those who choose Unity in an interactive, graphical interface to make their game, and want to quickly and easily create a playground that is bustling with diverse and unpredictable yet lifelike entities.